atlassian/react-beautiful-dnd/docs/sensors/sensor-api.md

 #### Fluid dragging

+> ✍️ [Raathi Kugarajan](https://twitter.com/Raathigesh) has written a blog : ["Scripted natural motion with react-beautiful-dnd"](TODO) which outlines how you can create scripted user behaviour with the Sensor API 👏

 `<Draggable />`s move around naturally in response a moving point.
 The _impact_ of the drag is controlled by a _collision engine_.
 (This is what our [mouse sensor](/docs/sensors/mouse.md) and [touch sensor](/docs/sensors/touch.md) use)

 ```js